astronomer/docs/astro/cli/sql-cli.md

 astro flow init --airflow-dags-folder=<your-dags-directory>
 ```

-For example, to export a DAG that runs the `example_templating` workflow based on the `dev` environment, you would run:
+For example, to export a DAG that runs the `example_templating` workflow based on the `dev` environment, you run the following command:

 ```sh
 astro flow generate example_templating --env=dev